 The main research required for the prototype was research involving the size, materials and dimensions of the device.
 From research, it was found that most medical forceps are made out of medical grade stainless steel to avoid corrosion and have a length of around 8 inches [16].
 Additionally, forceps made from medical grade stainless steel typically have a weight of around 0.09 pounds [16].
 Depending on their desired function, surgical forceps and other instruments may be categorized into two distinct subgroups.
 Disposable forceps and instruments are single use instruments, intended to be disposed of after they are used.
 They are sterilized once before use in the operating room, but are not required to be sterilized again after use.
 Because they are not required to be exposed to the intense temperatures and environment of autoclave sterilization, they are often made from lower quality materials and plastics, which would not be capable of repeat sterilization.
-Materials used for disposable instruments are required to withstand repeated steam sterilization at high temperatures so that they can be used multiple times safely.
+Materials used for disposable instruments include lower quality stainless steels and alloys, along with strong plastics.
+Non-disposable instruments are required to withstand repeated steam sterilization at high temperatures so that they can be used multiple times safely.
 These instruments are often made of high-grade carbon steel, but can also consist of other high quality stainless steel, chromium and vanadium alloys that are rust resistant [17].